nguyenhiep581/smart-translator/README.md

    - TTL - Time to live (default: 7 days)
 5. **About**:
    - Enable Debug Mode for detailed logs
+6. **Backup & Restore**:
+   - Export/import full configuration and prompt templates as JSON
+   - Optionally include API keys; you must opt in for secrets on export/import

 ### Custom Endpoints